FriendsOfAkeneo/CustomEntityBundle/Resources/doc/crud_interface.rst

    A message which should be displayed on success
 grid_action_options:
    An array of options for the Oro grid action
+save_options:
+   An array of options which should be passed to the object manager for object saving

 Mass Edit Action Options
 ************************